Hy-Tek Swim Meet Manager 8.0 Quick Reference Guide

 Colour Coding for Lanes & Backups

-Colour Touchpad Time DQ/ Exh Backup 1 Backup 2 Backup 3 Colour Meaning Likely Explanations
+Colour Touchpad Time Backup 1 Backup 2 Backup 3 Colour Meaning Likely Explanations

 Yellow (y) Row 1:21.56 1:19.20 1:19.17 ---- Average of backups is more than 0.30s faster than Touchpad time "Soft Touch": plungers are OK, Touchpad time was late.